 This choir is open to any Grade 10-12 student attending Westgate.
 There are no auditions.
 If you want to sing you are welcome.
 A student will receive 0.5 credit hours for successfully completing this course.

 This choir is an elite and demanding choral ensemble of 40-45 singers in Grades 10-12.
 Concert Choir requires a successful audition before students can be registered in the course.
 Auditions take place the first week of school.
-Students will learn to sing at a high level, and are expected to be at many performances and to work at their repertoire.
+Students will learn to sing at a high level, and are expected to be at many performances throughout the year and to work at their repertoire.
 Part of the assessment in this class consists of singing in quartets three to four times a year.
 Students receive 1.0 credit for successfully completing this course.
 If a student is in Concert Choir they must sing in School Chorus.

 This choir is an elite and demanding small choral ensemble of Grade 11 and 12 students.
 Maximum enrollment is 16 students.
 Vocal Jazz requires a successful audition before students can be registered in the course.
 Auditions take place the first week of school.
 The repertoire for this ensemble is a mixture of contemporary, jazz, pop and sacred music.
 Students will work with a sound system.
 Students in this course will also look at the history of jazz, study music theory, listen to and review 20 vocal jazz/jazz albums and review six concerts.

 Students will choose a wind or percussion instrument with the guidance of the teacher and are then instructed on the basic playing progressions to develop into a performing group within the first year.
 Priorities include: developing a full quality sound, learning proper breathing habits, proper articulation, playing in tune, listening and matching others for style and pitch, and playing with a quality musical phrase.
 Jazz Band is available for students who have had a minimum of one year previous band experience.
 Home practice is expected.